Shrishail3i/Flask_Study/task_02 - With Docker/Readme.md

 docker run -dp 5005:5000 rest-apis-flask-python
 ```

+This binds port `5000` of the Docker image to port `5005` of the host machine.
+This way you when you access `127.0.0.1:5005` with your browser, you'll access whatever the Docker image is serving in port `5000`.

 ### Other Notes
 ---
 I am on Windows 10 running this under Ubuntu 18.08 environment using WSL.